-- 117. A party that is aggrieved by the decision of the RPD must appeal to the Refugee Appeal Division with majority members being appointed on full-time basis and 10% of whom must be members of the bar or attorney for at least a period of five years. - 118.
-In Canada, the correct approach was adopted of dealing with immigration and refugee/asylum in one single legislation, that is, the Immigration and Refugee Protection Act, 2001. - 119.
-Furthermore, the Canadian legislation clearly makes a distinction between economic immigrants and refugees.
+- 138. The Canadian equivalent of the RSDOs is the Refugee Protection Division ("RPD").
+This is a statutory body charged with the responsibility of taking decisions on asylum applications.
+In order to avoid backlogs, its members are appointed on full-time basis in terms of the Canadian Public Service Act.
+In other words, the RPD performs functions that are assigned to the RSDOs in terms of the Refugees Act.
+The RPD conducts proper hearings with asylum seekers being afforded the right to legal representation.
+This will obviate the long-winded and tedious appeal process under the current legislative framework. - 139.
+A party that is aggrieved by the decision of the RPD must appeal to the Refugee Appeal Division with majority members being appointed on full-time basis and 10% of whom must be members of the bar or attorney for at least a period of five years. - 140.
+In Canada, the correct approach was adopted of dealing with immigration and refugee/asylum in one single legislation, that is, the Immigration and Refugee Protection Act, 2001. - 141.
+Furthermore, the Canadian legislation clearly makes a distinction between economic immigrants and refugees. - 142.
+Some public comments suggest that it takes up to 4 years to complete the process in Canada.
+Even if that were so, it is a much shorter period than 13 years that currently prevail in South Africa.